Roman Theatre (Bregenz): Buildings

 The Roman Theatre was built for an audience of more than 2000 visitors.
 This is by far more than what was needed for the population of Bregenz at the time of the Roman Empire.
 It can be concluded that this venue had a significance that was far greater than its boundaries.
 In comparison, the Roman Theatre of Mayence (German: Mainz), known as the largest theatre featuring a stage north of the Alps, could hold about 10,000 spectators.

 Its base was made of stones that were mostly found in a brook, called Bachbölla in the local dialect of Vorarlberg.
 These stones originate in this region and come in an already rounded form.
 Other than that the building was a wooden construction.
-Its circumference apparently amounted to more than 50 metres.
+Its circumference apparently amounted to more than 50 m.

 The area for the spectators, in Latin called cavea, or cavity (in German (Aus-)Höhlung), consisted of rising tiers in the shape of semi-circles.
 They were provided with at least two entrance facilities called vomitoria (singular vomitorium, from the Latin word vomere, which means to expectorate, in German: ausspeien, Engl.: spewed), because when seen from the stage the moving masses of spectators must have appeared like being spewed from the vomitoria.
 It is assumed that the different sectors for visitors in Bregenz were separated by corridors from each other, which was also encountered in other theatres of this type.
 In Latin this was called cunei (singular cuneus, which means wedge‚ in German Keil).
 So far there has been no investigation on the possible existence of a roofed gallery at the top end of the auditorium or eventually of a wooden arcade called porticus.
 It is confirmed that in other theatres awnings, in Latin velarium, were used.
 To attach these on the outer wall would have surely required several anchor points on the gallery level.

 Seats in the theatre were allotted according to the position of the visitor in politics or the importance of his profession, ergo his social status.
 This is still valid today, as can be seen at Bregenz Festival (in German: Bregenzer Festspiele).
 Senators or members of the government in high positions were either seated in the orchestra, the space of semi-circles on the ground level found directly in front of the stage, or the tribunalia, which were theatre loges in an elevated position provided for at the sides of the cavea.
 So far no examination has been conducted on the assumption of a special entrance or aditus maximi for those persons.